elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/syncing_score_data.md

 At this point, we should have a working socket connection when we visit the `http://0.0.0.0:4000/games/platformer` route in our application.
-You may need to restart your local Phoenix server to get things up and running, but if you load the page and wait a few moment, you should be able to see a "heartbeat" of websocket messages in the DevTools Console.
+You may need to restart your local Phoenix server to get things up and running, but if you load the page and wait a few moments, you should be able to see a "heartbeat" of websocket messages in the DevTools Console.

+## Using the DevTools

 If you're not familiar with the Chrome DevTools, you should be able to press `Command + Option + J` on your keyboard to pull up the JavaScript Console that displays the messages we're looking for.
-Another good way to inspect these is to use the **Network** tab in the Chrome DevTools and click the **WS** option to only view websocket communication.
-Here's a screenshot of what it would look like if you're interested in taking a look:
+Another good way to inspect these is to use the **Network** tab in the Chrome DevTools and click the **WS** option to only view WebSocket communication.
+Here's a screenshot of what it should look like if you're interested in taking a look:

 ![Working WebSocket Connection](images/syncing_score_data/working_websocket_connection.png)